zusvetal/scrumDashboard/README.md

 -    2.4.2 Block moving to "BackLog".
      2.4.3 "Done" field not draggable (Or not drag from "Done").
 +  2.5 Implement status field order.
+-  2.6 Optimize of space under number of status fields.

 3. Cards
   3.1 Implement different template for card: